Registration

 Student Attribute Restriction / PREQ or Test Score Error

 You get one of these messages when you don’t have an attribute required of the course or section.
 Check the section restrictions in the class schedule.
-Most often, course are held in this fashion for freshmen, James Scholars, pre-College of Media students, Weston or Allen Hall students, and so on.
+Most often, courses are held in this fashion for freshmen, James Scholars, pre-College of Media students, Weston or Allen Hall students, and so on.

 Time Conflict With (CRN)